deckhouse/deckhouse/modules/041-linstor/docs/ADVANCED_USAGE.md

 ---
 title: "The linstor module: advanced configuration"
+description: Steps for manually creating storage pools and StorageClasses when enabling the linstor Deckhouse module.
+Configuring backup snapshots of linstor volumes to S3.
 ---

 [The simplified guide](configuration.html#linstor-storage-configuration) contains steps that automatically create storage pools and StorageClasses when an LVM volume group or LVMThin pool with the tag `linstor-<name_pool>` appears on the node.
 Next, we consider the steps for manually creating storage pools and StorageClasses.